emoon/minifb/README.md

 - Multiple windows are not support
 - A window is always full-screen
 - The window dimensions are limited to supported VESA modes, e.g. 320x240, 640x480, 800x600, etc. VESA mode support may vary across environments and hardware.
 The 3 listed here are very well supported.
 The VESA code will try to get the closest match to the requested window dimensions, and also check if 32-bit color encodings are possible.
 On many machines, only 24-bit color encodings are possible.
 The DOS backend will transparently convert the 32-bit buffers provided to `mfb_update_ex()` to 24-bit internally.
-- Keyboard handling is limited to the keys found [here](src/dos/DOSMiniFB.c#L24).
+- Keyboard handling is limited to the keys found in [DOSMiniFB.c line 24](src/dos/DOSMiniFB.c#L24).
 No other keys will be reported.
 - Character input is limited to ASCII based on a US keyboard layout.